uspki/policies/certificate-policy.md

 ##### 3.2.2.4.5 Domain Authorization Document
 This validation method confirms the Applicant's control over the requested FQDN by relying upon the attestation to the authority of the Applicant to request a Certificate contained in a Domain Authorization Document.

 The Domain Authorization Document shall substantiate that the communication came from the Domain Contact.
-The CA shall verify that the Domain Authorization Document was either (i) dated on or after the date of the domain validation request or (ii) that the WHOIS data provided by .MIL or .GOV has not materially changed since a previously provided Domain Authorization Document for the Domain Name Space.
+The CA shall verify that the Domain Authorization Document was either (i) dated on or after the date of the domain validation request or (ii) that the WHOIS data provided by .mil or .gov has not materially changed since a previously provided Domain Authorization Document for the Domain Name Space.

 ##### 3.2.2.4.6 Agreed-Upon Change to Website
 This validation method confirms the Applicant's control over the requested FQDN by confirming one of the following under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port: